bredele/exploration/README.md

-# exploration
+# Exploration

-State transition rule used by ant system also called random propotional rule
+State transition rule used by ant system also called random proportional rule.